score-json/json/TSF/trustable/assertions/TA-INPUTS.md

 normative: true
 ---

-All inputs to JSON-Library are assessed, to identify potential risks and issues.
+All inputs to nlohmann/json library are assessed, to identify potential risks and issues.